desflahertyportfolio/The_Easy_CookBook/README.md

 * Ingredients in the single recipe page could be displayed in bullet format using programming logic

 ## Validation
-*HTML*
-* Checked with W3C validator.
-Only Jinja related errors due to the validation not programmed these *CSS*
+* HTML:Checked with W3C validator.
+Only Jinja related errors due to the validation not programmed these
-* Checked with CSS lint.
-No errors were displayed *Python*
+* CSS:Checked with CSS lint.
+No errors were displayed
-* PEP8 was used to check code for any major errors
+* Python: PEP8 was used to check code for any major errors

 ## Database Schema